oskardudycz/GoldenEye/README.md

 What is GoldenEye?
 --------------------------------
-GoldenEye is Full Stack framework written in .NET and JavaScript.
-The main aim of GoldenEye is to Speed Up your development process.
+GoldenEye is a Full Stack framework written in .NET and JavaScript.
+The main goal of GoldenEye is to speed up your development process.
 It gathers most widely used frameworks in .NET world and pack them as a simple bootstrap Nuget packages.
+It also provide lot of base classes, helpers, extensions that will help you with your daily work.

 What do I get?
 --------------------------------
-Complete bootstrap bottom down
+Complete solution bootstrap bottom down
 - Entity Framework
 - CRUD Repositories and CRUD Application Services
 - WebApi CRUD controllers with OData being set up
 - Authorization with OAuth
 - Simple SPA Web Frontend Written in Knockout.JS and Sammy.JS
-- Set up Inversion of Control with automatic naming convention binding (Ninject)
+- complete set up of dependency injection with automatic naming convention binding (Ninject)
 - Automapper preconfigured and automatic registration
 - Validation flow with FluentValidation.NET and Knockout.Validation
 - Examples of complete usage (Task list funcionality)